In a rush? Here’s the quick run-down.

 Just to catch everybody up to speed, the Early Years has a serious shortage of dudes.

 As of 2019, men made up just 3 percent of early years staff in England.
 Up in Scotland, it’s 4 percent.
 In Ireland, it’s less than one percent.
-Across the UK, more than three-quarters of surveyed Early Years settings say they don't have a single male employee.
+Across the UK, more than three-quarters of surveyed Early Years settings say they don't have any male staff at all.

 But this isn’t just a UK problem.
 The percentage of men working in early education is low around the globe, if we look at countries like Australia (1.6%), the United States (6.3%) or Austria (0.8%).
 Norway is one of the global leaders, with men making up about 10 percent of their early educators.

-While we’ve seen some progress here and there, we haven’t seen great leaps and bounds in the past two decades.
+While we’ve seen some progress here and there, we haven’t seen great leaps and bounds in the last decade (or, in fact, the past two decades).
 But the cause is just as important as ever — so let’s look at what we can do about it.

 To start tackling this problem, it’s important to make sure we’re doing it for the right reasons.